Why Choose a Periodontist?

 Christine Karapetian, DDS

-A Recognized Leader in Cosmetic, Implant, and Sedation Dentistry.
+A Recognized Leader in Cosmetic, Implant.

 Expertise and Training: Periodontists receive an additional 3 years of specialized training and education in periodontics and implantology, beyond the standard four years of dental school.

 Experience: Dr. Karapetian has placed thousands of implants and has been delivering exquisite results for many years.
 Dr. Karapetian also has advanced training in the latest implant surgical techniques.

 State-of-the-Art Surgical Center: Our practice is designed to deliver exceptional patient care using the most advanced technology available.

 If you have experienced bleeding while eating or brushing, bad breath, loose teeth, gum recession, gangrene, heart disease, diabetes, osteopenia or osteoporosis, it is important that you schedule your appointment with our office right away.

 A periodontist is a dentist that specializes in preventing, diagnosing and treating gum disease and placing dental implants.
 Periodontists are specialists in their field and always remain fully up-to-date with the latest research and treatments related to gum disease and periodontics.
 The doctor is able to treat a wide array of relevant cases and can help if you have lost bone and tissue in the mouth, have an infected root surface or are experiencing gingivitis to give just a few examples.

 What are the benefits of Periodontics?